How to retire at 50

 Can I retire at 50?

-Unless you earn millions of dollars every month, inherit a fortune, or win a massive jackpot, retiring at 50 requires more than living simply between your 20s and 40s.
+Unless you earn millions of dollars every month, inherit a fortune, or win a massive jackpot prize, retiring at 50 requires more than living simply between your 20s and 40s.
 You might also need to save aggressively, invest strategically, find ways to increase your income and keep your expenses as low as possible.

 How much money do I need to retire at 50?

-One of the most common yet difficult-to-answer questions among those aiming for this goal is, “How much money do I need to retire at 50?”
+One of the most common yet difficult-to-answer questions among those aiming for this goal is: “How much money do I need to retire at 50?”

 The answer is different for almost everyone, as it depends on a variety of factors, such as whether you own property, the cost of living in the state you retire in, and the type of retirement lifestyle you envisage for yourself.

 Some financial advisors say that you can calculate a figure that offers a basic idea of how much you should aim to save to retire at 50.
-Do this by multiplying the annual retirement income that you would like to receive by 35 years of retirement - the number of years until you reach 85.
+Do this by multiplying the annual retirement income that you would like to receive by 35 years of retirement that is, the number of years until you reach 85.

-For example, if you want to ensure you have $50,000 per year or $4,166.67 per month in your retirement, multiply $50,000 by 35.
-The result is $1.75 million, which you will need to save before you turn 50.
+For example, if you want to ensure you have $50,000 per year, or $4166.67 a month in your retirement, multiply $50,000 by 35.
+The result is $1.75 million, which you will need to save before you turn 50.Being as realistic as possible about your expenses during retirement will also help with these calculations.

-Utilities, fuel, public services$3,921
+Utilities, fuel, public services $4,307

-Food at home$4,497
+Food at home $4,973

-Personal insurance and pensions$2,850
+Personal insurance and pensions $3,277

 What is the average retirement savings at 50?